Wilhelm Reich (1897-1957)

 In 1949, while continuing his explorations of the orgone energy motor and other biophysical manifestations of orgone energy, Reich returned to his reflections on therapy and published the third expanded edition of Character Analysis.
 This edition includes material devoted, at least in part, to orgone therapy as it had developed from character-analytic vegetotherapy.
+In Chapter 15, “On The Expressive Language of the Living in Orgone Therapy,” he describes the segmental arrangement of the armor in detail for the first time.
+Later on, new discoveries such as the Medical DOR Buster added to the therapist’s “tool kit” (more on this below).
 It is worth emphasizing that Reich was always working on multiple levels, the experimental scientific, the therapeutic, and the social, and any complete understanding of his work must include all three.

 The second project from this time period was prompted by the looming Korean War, and the acquisition of nuclear weapons by the Soviets.
 Reich wanted to explore the possible use of orgone energy as an antidote to nuclear radiation.
 The intended experiment was described in a special publication, the Orgone Energy Emergency Bulletin and named the “Oranur” project.
 The actual experiment began in January 1951 with near disastrous results.